Our perspective is what shapes our world. If you find yourself feeling stuck, change your perspective and it can change everything.

 3) Change up your daily routine.

 We get stuck in the routine of our day to day.
-We go through our lives each day, often doing the same things in the same order.
+Each day, we go through our lives, often doing the same things in the same order.
 We drive to work the same way, we eat at the same places, we go the same route through the grocery store, we talk to the same people in the same way, every…single….day.